-Strolling Bones return to Manchester for Halloween in the City
+Strolling Bones return for Halloween in the City

 First seen in Manchester's Arndale Centre in October 2018, during its annual Halloween in the City weekend of events, the Strolling Bones wowed the afternoon crowds with a spook-tacular skellie performance that included a flash mob style dance to Michael Jackson's 'Thriller', a parade and a series of random pop-up moments in the shopping centre.

-The Strolling Bones will return to Manchester during the last weekend of October in two new locations to bring lots of fun Halloween mayhem with another slightly bonkers walk about performance to outdoor audiences in the city centre.
+The Strolling Bones returned to two new locations to bring lots of fun Halloween mayhem with another slightly bonkers walk about performance to outdoor audiences in the city centre.

-Featuring 8 bespoke back-pack mounted skeleton puppets, designed by artist Ben Cook, the ghoulishly delightful performers, choreographed by Ruth Jones, will bop their bones to the sounds of the The Lantern Band during the afternoon parades which, this year, take place on both Saturday and Sunday.
+Featuring 8 bespoke back-pack mounted skeleton puppets, designed by artist Ben Cook, the ghoulishly delightful performers, choreographed by Ruth Jones, bopped their bones to the sounds of the The Lantern Band during the afternoon parades which, this year, took place on both Saturday and Sunday.